 Introduction to Excessive Momentum Trading

-Typically, we will have these two forces in balance in the market.
-During Excessive momentum, this balance is broken.
-It means that the continuation force was greater than reversal force since the trends was driving further beyond the defined range by Fractal wave.
 Now probably you are starting to make some sense.
 That is good.
 Your intuition will start to tell you that this excessive momentum can provide good trading opportunity.
 When the balance is broken marginally, we can consider it as the market anomaly.
-Two potential scenarios can drive the occurrences of Excessive momentum.
+Two potential causes can drive the occurrences of Excessive momentum.
 Firstly, the excessive momentum could be caused by some irrational price reaction like the late comers buying stocks after the stock have gone up too much.
 Secondly, the excessive momentum could be caused by strong belief of the crowd that the price will continue to go in the same direction.
 Whichever scenario is driving the excessive momentum, it is where we can observe the crowd psychology clearly.
-Excessive momentum provides the market timing.
-In this point we will introduce the volume spread analysis to make further sense with excessive momentum trading.
+Excessive momentum provides the good market timing.
+We will also confirm that with the volume spread analysis to make further sense with excessive momentum trading.

 To explain the associated trading strategy with Excessive momentum, it is best to point out the four-market phase concept by Richard D. Wickoff (1873-1934).
 His framework is widely known as the Volume Spread Analysis.
 His four-market phase description is the most interesting subject among many traders.
 It is one of the most intuitive explanation behind the market dynamics.